-An IT professional who earns the Red Hat Certified Engineer in Red Hat OpenStack is capable of:
+An enterprise application developer who has become a Red Hat Certified Specialist in Red Hat OpenStack is able to:

-- Experienced OpenStack system administrators responsible for the planning or deployment of Red Hat Ceph Storage as a backend for Red Hat Enterprise Linux OpenStack
+- Experienced OpenStack system administrators responsible for the planning or deployment of Red Hat OpenStack

-- An RHCE (in Red Hat Enterprise Linux) interested in earning a Red Hat Certificate of Expertise or Red Hat Certified Architect (RHCA) credential that can apply towards RHCA certification
+- An RHCE interested in earning a Red Hat Certified Specialist or RHCSA credential

-In preparation for the Red Hat Certified Engineer in Red Hat OpenStack, Red Hat recommends:
+To prepare for becoming a Red Hat Certified Engineer in Red Hat OpenStack, Red Hat recommends these courses:

 Do you have questions?
 Get in touch.Contact us